paritytech/ink-waterfall/README.md

 export INK_EXAMPLES_PATH=/path/to/ink/examples/
 canvas --tmp --dev > /tmp/canvas.log 2>&1 &

-# by default you will see the Firefox GUI and the
+# by default you will see the firefox gui and the
 # tests interacting with it
 cargo test